 Karen Petty has been teaching Elementary Music and Movement for 35+ years.
 She currently teaches General Music Kindergarten - 5th grade plus Chorus and Recorder Consort at Gold Rush Elementary School in Parker, Colorado.
 In addition, she teaches adults in various summer Orff Teacher Training programs.
 Education: BME University of Northern Colorado 1981; Orff Certification 1989 UNC; Masters in Education, Curriculum & Instruction – Creative Arts in Learning Lesley College 1996.
-Karen is currently serving as Recording Secretary of the American Orff-Schulwerk Association; formerly she served as a Region 1 Representative.
-She is the past president of both the Rocky Mountain and the New York City chapters of AOSA and has presented at 7 AOSA national conferences and for many schools and Orff chapters.
+Karen is currently serving as Treasurer of the American Orff-Schulwerk Association; formerly she served as Recording Secretary and Regional Representative.
+She is the past president of both the Rocky Mountain and the New York City chapters of AOSA and has presented at 8 AOSA national conferences and for many schools and Orff chapters.